tomjoht/learnapidoc/_includes/content/activities/work_with_stoplight.md

 To work with an OpenAPI file in Stoplight:

-1. Currently, Stoplight supports only OpenAPI 2.0, not 3.0.
+1. Currently, Stoplight's visual modeling editor supports only *OpenAPI 2.0*, not 3.0.
 You could convert your 3.0 spec using [APIMATIC Transformer](https://apimatic.io/transformer) to 2.0, but to speed things up, download this [2.0 OpenAPI JSON file already converted](https://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openweathermap_swagger20.json).
 2. Go to [next.stoplight.io/](https://next.stoplight.io/).
 3. Click **Login** in the upper-right corner and log in using your GitHub account.
 4. Click **New Personal Project**.
 5. Type a **Project name** (e.g., "OpenWeatherMap API"), choose whether you want the visibility public or private (it doesn't matter), and click **Next**.
 6. On the next screen (Project Designer), select the **Import Existing** tab.
 Then the click **Upload OpenAPI (Swagger), Markdown or HTML File** button and select the **openweathermap_swagger20.json** file that you downloaded in step 1.
-7. Click the **+openweathermap_swagger20.oas2.yml** button.
+7. Click the **+ Add openweathermap_swagger20.oas2.yml** button.
 The OpenAPI file gets uploaded into Stoplight, and the data populates the Stoplight interface.
 8. At the top of the screen, switch between the **Code** and **Design** views by clicking the corresponding buttons at the top.
 Make some edits in the code and then switch to the Design view to see the edits reflected.
 (Note that Stoplight prefers JSON as the code format.)
 The following video shows this process:

     {% if site.format == "kindle" or site.format == "pdf" %}